Kernel Data Recovery Blog

 Read time 4 minutes

-The latest versions of Exchange rely heavily on Database Availability Group (DAG)s to ensure high availability of data.
+The latest versions of Exchange rely heavily on Database Availability Group (DAG) to ensure high data availability.
 They are designed to save Exchange Server and databases from any potential server failure or database corruption.

-A DAG can have multiple servers as its members provided that they all have same Exchange Server versions (it means, there can never of two different versions of Exchange server in the same DAG).
-It can consist up to 16 Exchange Servers which further can host multiple databases.
-And the Database Availability Group save a server which is a member of the group from any potential catastrophe.
+A DAG can have multiple servers as its members provided they all have the same Exchange Server versions (it means there can never be two different versions of Exchange server in the same DAG).
+It can consist of up to 16 Exchange Servers, which can host multiple databases.
+The Database Availability Group prevents a server, which is a member of the group, from any potential catastrophe.

-How to recover a DAG Server after its failure?
+How to recover a DAG Server after failure?

 DAG Permissions